OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/project-init/home-folder.md

 ### ![Windows](../images/windows-32.ico) Windows ###

-Execute the following commands in a Windows command prompt window, or use File Explorer to create folders, or perform the equivalent steps in a Git Bash window.
+Execute the following commands in a Windows command prompt window, or use File Explorer to create folders, or perform the equivalent steps in a Git Bash window (comments provided for guidance).

 ```com
 >